-I am pleased to present to you the Ninth Judicial Circuit's 2010 Year in Review/2011 Reference Guide.
-This document will be helpful to you, as a reference tool, for accessing information on programs and services offered here in the Ninth Circuit.
-It will also shed light on some of the various changes our circuit has experienced during the last year.
-As such, I hope you set aside some time to read through this document.
+I am pleased to present to you the Ninth Judicial Circuit's 2011 Year in Review/2012 User Guide.
+This document will be a valuable reference tool for you to use in order to access information on the various programs and services we offer and to gain insight on some of the new changes our Circuit has implemented.